Working Capital Calculator

 Frequently Asked Questions

-Working Capital = Current Assets - Current Liabilities.
-It measures a company's short-term liquidity and operational efficiency.
-Positive working capital means the company can pay its short-term obligations; negative indicates potential cash flow problems.
+Working Capital = Current Assets − Current Liabilities.
+It measures a business's ability to meet its short-term obligations using short-term assets.
+Positive working capital means the company can pay debts; negative signals liquidity stress and potential cash flow problems.